callsys/GenPromp/README.md

 ## 6. Acknowledgment

 - Part of the code is borrowed from [TS-CAM](https://github.com/vasgaowei/TS-CAM), [diffusers](https://github.com/huggingface/diffusers), and [prompt-to-prompt](https://github.com/google/prompt-to-prompt/), we sincerely thank them for their contributions to the community.
-Thank [MzeroMiko]() for code re-implementation.
+Thank [MzeroMiko](https://github.com/MzeroMiko) for better code implementation.

 ## 7. Citation